solex2006/Pull-my-leg-request-tutorial/README.md

 *"It's your internal monologue, Cheese."*

-Cheese looked their left, and saw Mirror.
+Cheese looked to their left, and saw Mirror.
 "Mirror, you're... like me too?
 What does this mean?"

 *"It means the Wizard's spell worked, Cheese.
 You and I... we're functionally immortal."*